 O’Henry is arguably the master of twist endings.
-Whether it is Della and Jim finding out that they have sold their most prized possessions to buy each other nearly useless gifts in “The Gift of Magi“ or the drawing of a leaf assumed to be real in “The Last Leaf“, each of O’Henry’s intended ending catches the reader more off guard than the previous.
-More typical of his narrations is the plot that will normally comprise two people whose emotional interaction is stressed by different circumstances and in between, readers learn about the twist.
+Each of his plot twist catches the reader more off guard than the previous.
+Whether it is Della and Jim finding out they have sold their most prized possessions to buy each other nearly useless gifts in “The Gift of Magi“ or the drawing of a leaf we all assumed to be real in “The Last Leaf“.
+More typical of his narrations is a plot comprising two people, whose relationship is stressed by different circumstances.
+And in between, readers learn about the plot twist.
 These trademarks are also evident in the short story “After Twenty Years“, along with the author’s satirical humor and witty narration.Continue Reading

 Eventually, our life experiences shape who we become.
 As it is with human nature, some of these experiences we can control, while others we can’t, so we react.
 However, the ways we choose to react with love, hurt, or forgive are all our choices.

-When the African continent, and especially the Southern region, was grappling with HIV/AIDS pandemic, SIDA, in collaboration with the University of Cape Town raised awareness of the same by showing how communities were dealing with the disease through literature.
+When the African continent, and especially the Southern region, was grappling with HIV/AIDS pandemic, SIDA, in collaboration with the University of Cape Town, used literature to raise awareness by showing how communities were dealing with the disease.
 Edward Chinhanhu’s short story Our Christmas Reunion is among the pieces that shone in the ‘Share Your Story about HIV/AIDS’ creative writing competition and anthologized in Nobody Ever Said AIDS: Poems and Stories from Southern Africa.
 A story that interweaves love, family, innocence, loss, sex education, and AIDS so well that in the end, every one of the themes is felt in equal measure.Continue Reading

 Robert Frost’s famous poem ‘The Road Not Taken’ has been anthologized in plentiful collections and quoted in a multitude of settings, some without even knowing it.